Skip to main content

 --template=default_letsencrypt_https

 The certificate should be active now.
 It will be renewed automatically.
 If you're using a custom template, we have to enable it for Let's Encrypt use first.
-Please email us to Support with the name of the template, and we'll set it up for you.
+Please email us to with the name of the template, and we'll set it up for you.

 Remove certificate